 In a non-redundant system, all the modules making up the UPS system shall supply the full rated load.
-If a module should malfunction, placing an overload on the remaining on-line modules, the load shall be transferred automatically and without interruption to the bypass line by the use of the modules' built-in bypass static switches.
+If a module should malfunction, placing an overload on the remaining on-line modules, the load shall be transferred automatically and without interruption to the bypass line by the use of the system level bypass static switch.